 “I do the pruning, picking and planting,” says Meg.
 She points to a tall tree.
-“I spent three weeks sawing up there!”
-The tree is as high as the house and it looks like a job for an acrobat, but it’s a good year for apricots and the tree is laden.
+“I spent three weeks sawing up there.”
+The tree is as high as the house and it looks like a job for an acrobat, but it’s a good year for apricots and the tree is loaded with fruit.

-Meg says she is “quite creative” with marmalade, extending it with apricots.
+Meg is quite creative with marmalade, extending it with apricots.
 She also bakes her own bread using about 20% potato which makes for a moister, denser loaf.
 Potatoes are a staple and they grow the dark purple Maori potato because it keeps well she says.

 A colourful array of beans is stored in jars on the kitchen shelves for year-round use.
 Ones with a hard skin like the kapuseiner go into stews or are ground in a mill to make patties and bean flour.
 Others are soaked, then the leachate water is thrown away and the beans are boiled.

-for jobs!”
+“And retirement?”
+Meg and John look thoughtful.
+“We’ll be scratching around looking for jobs.”
 “How about subdividing?”
 They both shake their heads.
-“We’d be claustrophobic on a quarter acre section!”
+“We’d be claustrophobic on a quarter acre section.”

-JOHN’S 4 ‘SAVES’ 4 EFFICIENT VEGETABLE GROWING
+JOHN’S 4 ‘SAVES’ FOR EFFICIENT VEGETABLE GROWING

 1. Save work by getting relaxed about weeds – they’re only a problem if they compete.